Welcome to today's edition of the Rush 24-7 podcast.

 Whoa.

-So my gosh, what's going on?
+I said, my gosh, what's going on?

-Rom, it's white tie.
+At any rate, Romney, it's white tie.

-They don't let you in if you have a clip-on white tie.
+They don't let you in if you have a clip-on white tie, which means you couldn't get in.

 In fact, I don't think most people would even know where to go to get a white tie.

-Not just Rio Lindons, anybody.
+Not just Rio Lindens, anybody.

 I don't know.

-You get a white tie Joseph A. Bank?
+You get a white tie, Joseph A. Bank?

 You can?